antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/SEI2HR-model-with-quarantine-scenarios.md

 In this notebook we also deal with quarantine scenarios.

-**Remark:** We consider the contagious decease propagation models as instances of the more general [System Dynamics (SD)](https://en.wikipedia.org/wiki/System_dynamics) models.
+**Remark:** We consider the contagious disease propagation models as instances of the more general [System Dynamics (SD)](https://en.wikipedia.org/wiki/System_dynamics) models.
 We use SD terminology in this notebook.

 ### The models